codeforamerica/ohana-api-docs/source/includes/_update_service_categories.md

   "email":null,
   "fees":"$2.50 suggested donation for lunch for age 60 or over, donations for other services appreciated.
-Cash and checks accepted.", "funding_sources":["City","County","Donations","Fees","Fundraising"], "how_to_apply":"Walk in or apply by phone.", "keywords":[],
+Cash and checks accepted.", "funding_sources":["City","County","Donations","Fees","Fundraising"], "application_process":"Walk in or apply by phone.", "keywords":[],
   "languages":[],
   "name":"Fair Oaks Adult Activity Center",